White Star Line: Lord Kylsant and the Great Depression (1927–1934)

-It was in this context that Lord Kylsant intervened.
+Shortly after, Lord Kylsant intervened in the situation with the IMM.
 As the head of Harland & Wolff since the death of Lord Pirrie in 1924, he was particularly interested in the White Star Line, to which Harland & Wolff had a close business relationship.
-In November 1926, Kylsant announced that he had bought back all the shares in the White Star Line for £7,907,661.
+In November 1926, Kylsant announced that he had bought back all the shares in the White Star Line from IMM for £7,907,661.
 The sale took effect on 1 January 1927, making Kylsant the owner of the largest fleet in the world thanks to his Royal Mail Steam Packet Company (RMSPC).
 The IMM continued to manage the American White Star agencies.

 Despite everything, Kylsant's empire was not to succeed: its vast and aging fleet had to be replaced at a time when the company was experiencing great financial difficulties.
 This mainly involved repaying Treasury loans that were approaching maturity.
-Kylsant nevertheless took advantage of his new acquisition to reorganize this fleet: he decided to give White Star the monopoly of the Southampton route within his group, and therefore reassigned two of the ships that the Royal Mail operated on this route, Ohio and Orca, which became Albertic and Calgaric respectively to the Canadian route alongside Laurentic.
+Kylsant nevertheless took advantage of his new acquisition to reorganize this fleet: he decided to give White Star the monopoly of the Southampton route within his group, and therefore reassigned two of the ships that the Royal Mail operated on this route, Ohio and Orca, which became Albertic and Calgaric respectively, to the Canadian route alongside Laurentic.
 As the new chairman of the company, Kylsant was also trying to strengthen the company in its services to Australia.
 To do this, he bought back the shares of Sir John Ellerman, a minority shareholder of Shaw, Savill & Albion Line, for £994,000 in 1928.
 This action followed the buyout, for nearly two million pounds, of the Commonwealth Line.
 These purchases, made by the company White Star Line Ltd created by Kylsant, pushed the company into bankruptcy, even as the group was demanding delays in repaying the Treasury.
-The decision also turned out to be erroneous: the route to Australia was already suffering from a surplus of tonnage, and the hopes of Kylsant, who said he believed "in the future of Australia," turned out to be in vain.
+The decision also turned out to be erroneous; the route to Australia was already suffering from a surplus of tonnage, and the hopes of Kylsant, who said he believed "in the future of Australia," turned out to be in vain.
 It was also in this context that Kylsant was launching a new construction program at the Harland & Wolff shipyard.